Code-Institute-Submissions/latinmix-fitness/README.md

 - Below the "About Us", there is the “Our classes” section.
 Four images spaced evenly on the page representing each style.
 - Below the “Our classes” section, there is the “Find your Plan” call to action.
 This will link to the Plans page.
 - Below "Find your Plan", a small gallery to reinforce business credibility.
-- The last section of the Home page is the “Where to find us”.
-This will be an embedded google maps with pinned address of facility.
+- The last section of the Home page is the “Join Us” with the business address.

 On each **Class** page:
 - There will be a embedded video player showing the dance.